aneoconsulting/PENE/README.md

 ## How to execute your code with PENE?

-To use PENE to execute your application, first prepare you must your binary executable then run:
+To use PENE to execute your application, run:

 ```shell
 path/to/pin -t path/to/pene.so/or/pene.dll [OPTIONS] -- path/to/executable